diasurgical/devilution/Support/CONTRIBUTING.md

 * Step 4:
 If not on Windows Devilution-comparer requires Wine, either install Wine or use Riivaaja as a proxy (more on this later if you would like to go this route).
 * Step 5:

-To get a function for comparison
+### To get a function for comparison

 Build:
 `docker run --rm -ti -v $(pwd):/root/devilution -e MAKE_BUILD=pdb diasurgical/riivaaja`
 Generate diff:
 `devilution-comparer Diablo_original.exe Diablo.exe <function_name>`
-You can add `--no-mem-disp` if you want a cleaner output but this can also hide valuable details This will generate a `orig.asm` and `compare.asm` that you can compare in your favorit `diff` application, in the folder that you can the command from.
+You can add `--no-mem-disp` if you want a cleaner output but this can also hide valuable details This will generate an `orig.asm` and `compare.asm` that you can compare in your favorit `diff` application, in the folder that you can the command from.

-To use riivaaja as instead of installing Wine create wine in your `$PATH` and add this content:
+To use Riivaaja instead of installing Wine, create `wine` in your `$PATH` and add this content:

 ```bash
 #!/bin/sh